Earning a living... 職歴

 Meet the parents...

-My first speech in Japanese (...very short) at the Bonenkai.
+My first speech in Japanese (very short) @ Johoku football Bonenkai.
 Hiroshima, Japan 2007 (Click photo for more)

-WR (#85) Izawa clears the way for RB (#35) Oda Jr. Izawa went on to play WR and DB at Ehime University. ...2006 Kobe (click photo for Ehime University football link)
+WR (#85) Izawa clears the way for RB (#35) Oda Jr. Izawa went on to play at Ehime University. - 2006 Kobe (click photo for Ehime University football link)

 Visitors